 If you’re studying this, you already know about #ForTheGame.
-You, like me, noticed the coordinated blitz on social media; you probably watched it spread like wildfire, clicking ‘refresh’ time and again to see who was subsequent.
-And then, at 11:04, mins after the biggest names in North American hockey published their scheduled message, things got interesting.
+You, like me, noticed the coordinated blitz on social media; you probably watched it spread like wildfire, clicking ‘refresh’ repeatedly to see who was subsequent.
+And then, at 11:04, minutes after the biggest names in North American hockey published their scheduled message, things got interesting.

 Forward Michelle Karvinen, who plays her club hockey at Luleå Hockey/MSSK and internationally for Team Finland, has become the primary SDHL player to join in.
 The first, and some distance from the ultimate.